Cleveland-Cliffs Q1: Tariff Tailwinds Meet Cold Reality

 What is the analyst price target for CLF?

-Analysts cut their average price target to $10.78 following Q1 results, representing roughly 10% upside from the current $9.76 share price, as discussed in the report above.
+Analysts cut their average price target to $10.78 following Q1 results, representing roughly 10% upside from the current $9.76 share price.

 Are Cleveland-Cliffs insiders buying stock?

 No open-market insider purchases or sales occurred in the last 90 days.
-The only activity was routine director share grants, which signals no strong conviction from management in either direction.
+The only activity was routine director share grants, signaling no strong conviction from management in either direction.